I tried reading Hermes Agent's self-improving from the code

 """

-You can see that the install flow follows the order of fetch, quarantine, scan, and confirm.
-Rather than immediately placing a fetched skill, steps are taken to isolate it, scan it, and then install it.
-Since skills are premised on "growing and being received," it gives the impression that proper etiquette for the entry point is well prepared.
+You can see that the installation flow goes in the order: fetch, quarantine, scan, confirm.
+Rather than placing the fetched skill immediately, steps are taken to isolate it, scan it, and then install it.
+The impression is that because skills are expected to "grow and be received," a proper process for the entry point has been established.

 How Much to Trust Growing Skills

-Once skills grow through conversation and also come in from the hub, the next concern is "can we trust that skill itself?"
+When skills grow from conversation and also come in from the hub, the next concern is "can we trust the skill itself?"
 Version 0.16.0 drew lines on both the source and content of skills.

-First, on the source side.
-Alongside openai/skills, anthropics/skills, and huggingface/skills in the default list of places (taps) to fetch skills from, NVIDIA/skills is also included.
+First, the source side.
+In the default list of skill sources (taps) to fetch from, NVIDIA/skills appears alongside openai/skills, anthropics/skills, and huggingface/skills.

 Source: hermes-agent/tools/skills_hub.py L395-L413